Mintplex-Labs/anything-llm/.devcontainer/README.md

-# AnythingLLM Development Container Setup
+# Raiqa Assistant Development Container Setup

-Welcome to the AnythingLLM development container configuration, designed to create a seamless and feature-rich development environment for this project.
+Welcome to the Raiqa Assistant development container configuration, designed to create a seamless and feature-rich development environment for this project.

 <center><h1><b>PLEASE READ THIS</b></h1></center>